-Students at one of the Good Shepherd Schools in India.
+Students at one of the schools.

 For such a partnership, we could not be more thankful.
 It models the kind of heart connection we long to have with any church that has the vision to mobilize its people, passion and resources for God’s glory.